aryan008/team_lift_sprint/README.md

 Title on products page for categories | 3 | 5
 Pagination | 3 | 5
-Products on sale are clearly defined and shown how much the user saves by purchasing | 4 | 5
+Products on sale are clearly defined and shown how much the user saves by purchasing | 4 | 5 Allow logged in users to submit a review of a product and see other reviews | 3 | 5 Site admins can post fitness related content as a blog | 4 | 4

 #### Scope Plane
 What's in? |	What's out?